qiwi/FeatureToggle/README.md

 implementation("com.qiwi.featuretoggle:featuretoggle-converter-gson:0.1.0")
 ```

-3. For each feature add feature flag with unique key and factory:
+3. Add a feature flag with an unique key and factory for every feature:

 ```kotlin
 class SampleFeature {